$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: System parameters

 Placement of the diffuser conjugate to the pupil is necessary for the PSF of the system to be shift-invariant.
 This is verified by translating the pinhole transversely behind the model cornea while observing the PSF created on the image sensor.
 The axial location of the diffuser was then fine-tuned with a translation stage until the PSF was maximally shift-invariant.
-During our testing, we also found that the diffuser-sensor distance ($d_c$) was important to optimize for the sharpest caustic pattern to form.
+During our testing, we also found that the diffuser-sensor distance ($d_{D,S}$) was important to optimize for the sharpest caustic pattern to form.
 This reduces the spread of the PSF which improves the conditioning of the inverse problem.
-We achieved this by placing the pinhole behind the model cornea at an emmetropic distance and translating the camera axially while observing the sharpness of the caustic pattern formed on the image sensor.
+We achieved this by placing the pinhole behind the model cornea at an emmetropic distance and translating the camera (pco.panda in Fig. \ref{fig:systemphoto}) axially while observing the sharpness of the caustic pattern formed on the image sensor.

-The Zemax model shown in Figs. \ref{fig:optics} and \ref{fig:photo} was made using only paraxial (thin) lenses.
-The lenses that are part of the Canon CR-DGi (L1, L2, L4, and L5) do not have publicly accessible parameters.
-The focal lengths for these components were estimated using the thin lens equation and measured distances between the conjugate planes of the system.
-The parameters of the Zemax model are in Table \ref{tab:vars}.
+The Zemax model shown in Fig. \ref{fig:optics} was made using thin lenses.
+The lenses that are part of the Canon CR-DGi (L1, L2, L4, and L5) do not have publicly accessible parameters, so they were estimated using measured distances between the conjugate planes of the system.
+The components we used to build the system are in Table \ref{tab:parts}.
+The parameters of the Zemax model used to evaluate the system are in Table \ref{tab:vars}.